mcollins/Firebug/diff/readme.txt

 add diffs for changes caused by Javascript actions.

 Firebug won't be able to provide source-code diffs because it does not work with source code.
-Firebug will take the live object diffs with the source URL of the live object when that information is available from Firefox.
+Firebug will tag the live object diffs with the source URL of the live object when that information is available from Firefox.
 However, since web pages can be highly dynamic the source URL may be incorrect and the actual source inside of the server may not be what the browser saw anyway.